cirosantilli/git-tutorial/index.md

     git push remote branch

-where `remote` is anything that identifies the remote such as its url or name given by `add`.
+where `remote` is anything that identifies the remote such as its URL or name given by `add`.

 If the remote branch does not exist it is created.